 KEEP UP TO DATE WITH ALL THE LATEST NEWS STORIES HERE

 ATM Machines the scams, which ones to avoid using so you don´t incur massive charges.
 This article also covers tampered machines and what to look out for- Keep yourself and your money safe.

 The term ATM means - Automated/automatic Teller Machine

-Over the last few months you may have noticed that a lot of new ATM machines have been installed all over the town….
+Over the last few years, you may have noticed that a lot of new ATM machines have been installed all over the town….
 DO NOT use these unless in an emergency.
-The reason there are so many of these around is because they make money out of people using them……
+The reason there are so many of these arounds is because they make money out of people using them……

-Always try to use the ATM machines at the main banks, where you will get a better exchange rate and will be charged less commission, (commission rates will vary depending upon your bank, so read the small print).
-Also as a safe guard always inform your bank that you are going on holiday in Spain, that way they will be expecting some withdrawals from your account in Spain, if you don´t do this you run the risk of having your card blocked.
+Always try to use the ATM machines at the main banks or those supplied by the banks, where you will get a better exchange rate and will be charged less commission, (commission rates will vary depending upon your bank, so read the small print).
+Also, as a safeguard always inform your bank that you are going on holiday in Spain, that way they will be expecting some withdrawals from your account in Spain, if you don´t do this you run the risk of having your card blocked.